Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 In 1886, Vincent van Gogh attended art classes at the Antwerp Academy, but stayed for only part of the year.
 After moving in with his brother, Theo, in Paris, Vincent studied with the artist Cormon and came into contact with fellow students Henri de Toulouse-Lautrec, John Russell, and Emile Bernard.

-Theo, an art dealer, introduced his brother to the works of prominent Impressionist painters such as Claude Monet, Pierre-Auguste Renoir, and Georges Seurat, all of whom had a strong influence on the artist's future paintings.
+Theo, an art dealer, introduced his brother to the works of leading Impressionist painters such as Claude Monet, Pierre-Auguste Renoir, and Georges Seurat, all of whom had a strong influence on the artist's future paintings.

-In 1887, Vincent van Gogh experimented with the pointillist technique of George Seurat, who used it in such works as A Sunday Afternoon on the Island of La Grande Jatte .
+In 1887, Vincent van Gogh experimented with the pointillist technique of George Seurat, who used it in works such as A Sunday Afternoon on the Island of La Grande Jatte .

 The Courtesan - Van Gogh